gmlewis/bible-codes/TheLittleBook.md

 even a sin that they will not recover.
 But so will be the final separation of the times that no evil thing may enter my millennial Kingdom but only those who come to Yeshua HaMashiach who is Jesus the Christ in repentance during the times of salvation because no man can come to Yahweh by any other name nor is there any other way, because I am the true and living way.
 These are the times you live, O’ Israel, and you cannot reside in their cities and you cannot join their society because to join them requires the mark and all who take the mark of the beast never have forgiveness.
 Nevertheless, mankind has been indoctrinated through his ever prized spurious education, even an indoctrination sold as education and the masses are conditioned thereby, and they will accept their lies and the vast majority of natural man will join themselves to the fallen ones forevermore.
 Yet so it will be, that all who willingly believe a lie and have pleasure in unrighteousness may be bound to everlasting punishment forevermore for joining the fallen ones, and all who join the fallen ones will share fully in their inheritance that is given without mercy because they have shown no mercy but only cruel hatred to all things of Yahweh.
-I am Christ Jesus who is also Jesus the Christ who is also Yeshua HaMashiach and I do come as the lion of the tribe of Judah and in righteousness I do come to judge and make war.
+I am Christ Jesus who is also Jesus the Christ who is also Yeshua HaMashiach and I do come as the lion of the tribe of Judah and in righteousness I do come to judge and make war.
-I am he who will destroy the great delusion and false reality of the fallen ones, and into the glorious liberty of truth and righteousness will the creation be delivered into the glorious liberty of the sons of Yahweh.
+I am he who will destroy the great delusion and false reality of the fallen ones, and into the glorious liberty of truth and righteousness will the creation be delivered into the glorious liberty of the sons of Yahweh.
-I am he who is calling those of Israel, and truly all of Adam to salvation that they might be reconciled fully to Yahweh by way of the blood of the lamb, for so I am.
+I am he who is calling those of Israel, and truly all of Adam to salvation that they might be reconciled fully to Yahweh by way of the blood of the lamb, for so I am.
-I am Christ Jesus your ascended and resurrected Lord and I have been made a life giving spirit that all who come to me with open heart and open face may come fully to salvation in their everlasting Lord!
+I am Christ Jesus your ascended and resurrected Lord and I have been made a life giving spirit that all who come to me with open heart and open face may come fully to salvation in their everlasting Lord!
-I am Yeshua HaMashiach who along with Yahweh the Great I AM have sent the Words of The Everlasting Gospel by my mighty messenger and servant who has overcome all things by coming fully to his Everlasting Lord and Savior in humility and sorrowful repentance and by my mighty messenger and servant have the Words of The Everlasting Gospel been sent for the obedience of all those these Words are hereby sent.
+I am Yeshua HaMashiach who along with Yahweh the Great I AM have sent the Words of The Everlasting Gospel by my mighty messenger and servant who has overcome all things by coming fully to his Everlasting Lord and Savior in humility and sorrowful repentance and by my mighty messenger and servant have the Words of The Everlasting Gospel been sent for the obedience of all those these Words are hereby sent.
 Therefore, understand the treacherous times you live where the entire earth will be carried away in insanity and delusion and evil will be completely unrestrained and yet a great, great multitude will achieve eternal salvation by calling on the name of their Lord Jesus to the end.
 And in like manner I, Yeshua HaMashiach who is Jacob’s true Messiah, will save alive a mighty remnant of Israel who will be taken and given entry into my millennial Kingdom where every promise will be yea and amen!
 Wherefore, O’ Israel, repudiate their technologies and do not become further enchanted by their black mirrors, even their screens where people are currently enslaved as they spend their lives in futility going from screen to screen as they are captivated and entertained by sin.
 Even a fake reality that seems real but in truth, is a false narrative and nothing more than cleverly interwoven fables intended for mankind’s destruction.